 How the Progestogen-only / Mini pill works:

 The progestogen-only pill is a small tablet you swallow daily that only contains one hormone – progestogen.
 It prevents pregnancy by making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for a fertilised egg to implant in it.
-The progestogen-only pills with desogestrel in them can also stop ovulation.
+Some progestogen-only pills can also stop ovulation.

 There are a few things that can stop the progestogen-only pill from working properly including vomiting, some medicines, or missing a pill.
 Take a look at our complete guide to the progestogen-only pill

 How to use the Progestogen-only / Mini pill:

 The progestogen-only pill should be taken around the same time everyday.
 We recommend keeping your pill packet somewhere you look at everyday (like your makeup bag) to remind you to take it, or set an alarm on your phone.
 Most types of progestogen-only pills are designed to be taken for 28 days with no break between packs.
 Depending on where you are in your cycle when you start the pill, you might not be protected against pregnancy straight away.
 Find out more here

 Coming off the pill is easy - you just stop taking it.
 When you do, you're no longer protected from pregnancy.
 If you want to stop the pill but do not wish to become pregnant then consider switching to another form of contraception before you stop taking your pill.
 Read our complete guide to coming off the pill here .